 3.Summary

-The SONNETAR 50mm F1.3 shown in the comparison below is a lens configuration of 4 groups and 5 elements, with the rear group being made of 2 elements bonded together, a lens configuration that prioritizes manufacturing costs and ease of design.
+The Sonnetar 50mm f/1.3 has a lens configuration of four groups and five elements, with the rear group consisting of two cemented lenses.
+This configuration prioritizes manufacturing cost and ease of design over adhering to the original Sonnar’s three-element cemented design.

-I imagine that Zeiss reissued the C SONNAR 50mm F1.5 ZM because of their pride in being the original Sonnar.
+I imagine Zeiss revived the C Sonnar 50mm f/1.5 ZM out of pride as the original Sonnar manufacturer.

 - The lens configuration diagrams are quoted from materials distributed by each company, and the sizes have been adjusted by us, so they are not exact.